bob-cd/bob/README.md

 #### 🚧 This is a proof of concept and isn't fully functional yet. 🚧

-Most CI/CD tool is too opinionated and does too much.
+Most CI/CD tools are too opinionated and do too much.
 Instead, Bob follows the UNIX philosophy of doing one thing and doing it well, and the emacs philosophy of extensibility.
 For more information, see [Why Bob](https://bob-cd.github.io/pages/why-bob.html)

 #### Check out the [Getting Started](https://bob-cd.github.io/pages/getting-started.html) guide.

 ### Components

-The core of Bob is an amalgamation of 3 main services:
+The core of Bob is composed of 3 main services:
 - [API server](/apiserver)
 - [Entities](/entities)
 - [Runner](/runner)